Lazaro97/AmiiboApp_Laz/README.md

 ## Amiibo App Collection

 The Amiibo Collection app is intended to keep Nintendo fans updated with the latest Amiibo figures.
-Through this app, users are able to find the latest information regarding the Amiibo of thier choice.
-The app also provides users the opptunity to favorite Amiibos they are potentially interested in adding to thier collection.
+Through this app, users are able to find the latest information regarding the Amiibo of their choice.
+The app also provides users the opportunity to favorite Amiibos they are potentially interested in adding to their collection.

 ## Getting Started